-****This group is currently suspended, until the Covid-19 restrictions are lifted.****
+****This group is currently meeting online, until the Covid-19 restrictions are lifted.****

-While the Architecture Group is suspended, we will provide a number of resources to sustain your interest, and to help the days of self-isolation to pass quicker.
+While the Architecture Group is not meeting face to face, we are providing a number of resources to sustain your interest, and to help the days of isolation to pass quicker.

 Philip has researched this list of Interesting Architectural Films available on YouTube.
 Take a look, there is plenty here to keep you going.